GU-DataLab/topic-noise-models-source/README.md

 Mallet implementation of dynamic LDA, a.k.a. dynamic topic models (DTM).
 ***

+### Changelog
+- June 27, 2023: Fixed a bug in Mallet-GTM that resulted in seed topics being incorrectly loaded into the model.
+Seed topic files should be comma-delimited.

 ### References
 1. A. K. McCallum, “Mallet: A machine learning for language toolkit.”
 2002.
 2. David M. Blei, Andrew Y. Ng, and Michael I. Jordan.
 "Latent dirichlet allocation."
 Journal of Machine Learning Research, 3:993–1022, 3 2003.